-We currently offer microinverter systems targeting the residential and commercial markets in the United States, Canada, Mexico and other Latin America countries, the United Kingdom, France, the Benelux region, certain other European markets, Australia and New Zealand.
+We currently offer microinverter systems targeting the residential and commercial markets in the United States, Canada, Mexico and certain Central American markets, the United Kingdom, France, the Benelux region, certain other European markets, Australia, New Zealand and certain other Asian markets.
 We also intend to expand into other international markets and to introduce new microinverter systems targeted at larger commercial and utility-scale installations.
 Our success in these new geographic and product markets will depend on a number of factors, such as:

-- acceptance of microinverters in markets in which they have not traditionally been used; - our ability to compete in new product markets to which we are not accustomed; - our ability to manage an increasing manufacturing capacity and production; - willingness of our potential customers to incur a higher upfront capital investment than may be required for competing solutions; - our ability to develop solutions to address the requirements of the larger commercial and utility-scale markets; - timely qualification and certification of new products for larger commercial and utility-scale installations; - our ability to reduce production costs in order to price our products competitively over time; - availability of government subsidies and economic incentives for solar energy solutions; - accurate forecasting and effective management of inventory levels in line with anticipated product demand; and - our customer service capabilities and responsiveness.
+- acceptance of microinverters in markets in which they have not traditionally been used; - our ability to compete in new product markets to which we are not accustomed; - our ability to manage an increasing manufacturing capacity and production; - willingness of our potential customers to incur a higher upfront capital investment than may be required for competing solutions; - our ability to develop solutions to address the requirements of the larger commercial and utility-scale markets; - timely qualification and certification of new products for larger commercial and utility-scale installations; - our ability to reduce production costs in order to price our products competitively over time; - availability of government subsidies and economic incentives for solar energy solutions; - · accurate forecasting and effective management of inventory levels in line with anticipated product demand; and - our customer service capabilities and responsiveness.